 In Question 22.1 from the second paper of 2016, the college wanted only one specific diagnosis to explain a serum ferritin level of 120,000.
-Given the history of weight loss and shortness of breath, one must consider haemophagocytic syndrome - but there is a whole series of possibilities.
-An article by Moore et al (2013) is a good resource for these differentials.
+Not to be outdone, in Question 24.1 from the first paper of 2020, the ferritin level was 181,910 IU/L. There is a whole series of possibilities for a high ferritin, and an article by Moore et al (2013) is a good resource for these differentials.
 The authors sifted though two years worth of iron studies from a major tertiary hospital, and came up with a list of most common conditions (malignancy was the top culprit).
 Approximately twenty years previously, another group did much the same thing (Lee et al, 1995).
 The findings generated by these authors have been combined into the list offered below:

 - Iron overload syndromes